JujuAdams/Vinyl/docs/5.0/Knobs.md

 |------|--------|--------------|
 |`name`|string  |Knob to target|

-Resets the output value of a [Vinyl knob](Terminology) to the default.
+Resets the output value of a knob to the default.
 This also "unsets" the normalised input value.

 #### **Example**